dm248/dm248.github.io/posts/20200725_UIUCTF_AccountingAccidents.md

 ```

 (In case you recognized the tree structure in the challenge, and feel at home with it,
-then neutering usleep is unnecessary.
+then neutering usleep was unnecessary.
-You can then forgo Steps 1 and 3 and construct a solution directly - see closing paragraph.)
+You could then forgo Steps 1 and 3 and construct a solution directly - see closing section.)

 ### Cursory binary analysis

 The first of several hints in the problem was the first output line
-*"Booting up Fancy Laser Accounting Generator (F.L.A.G.) at 0x8048878"* line,
+*"Booting up Fancy Laser Accounting Generator (F.L.A.G.) at 0x8048878"*,
 so the flag printing routine is at 0x8048878.
 Indeed, if you look in Ghidra,
-there is a function *print_flag()* right there:
+there is a function *print_flag()* right at that address:

 ```cpp
 void print_flag(void)